 - Meanwhile, in a medium-sized bowl, use a fork to whisk together the cream, sugar, yolks, vanilla and salt.
 Set aside on counter while rice is cooking, leaving fork in bowl.
 Set out a ladle to use, as well.
 I like to do this after the rice starts cooking, so that the mixture comes to room temperature by the time it’s needed.

 - Once milk/rice has simmered for 30 minutes, continue simmering, but stir down every 5 minutes.
 With each stir, start testing the done-ness of the rice by tasting a piece.
-You want the rice to be tender (so no hard center). **Depending on your rice, your mixture may start to get thick-ish at this point, with little milky liquid left.
-If so, add more milk to the pot, just as much as needed to loosen the mixture up, with each stir.
+You want the rice to be tender (so no hard center), add more milk to the pot, if thickening but not yet fully cooked.
 Watch closely and don’t let the mixture get dry or it will scorch.
 Continue cooking, stirring down and adding additional milk, as needed until the rice is tender.
 Arborio rice is generally done in about 45 minutes of total simmering time.

 - Once the rice is cooked, slide saucepan off the heat.
 Re-whisk your egg mixture with your fork.
 Using the ladle, spoon out a ladle-full of hot rice/milk mixture, taking as much liquid as possible, but not to worry if you bring some of the rice with it.
 With the ladle in your one hand and using your other hand to start whisking the egg mixture with the fork, start adding the hot mixture to the eggs A DROP AT A TIME, at first, while continuously whisking with the fork.
 Increase to a slow stream, while whisking continuously, until the entire ladle-full has been added.
 Get another ladle-full of hot liquid and slowly add it to the egg mixture as well, whisking continuously.
 Keep adding hot liquid until you’ve got at least 1 1/2 cups-1 3/4 cups of now warmed liquid in your bowl.
 Once you have reached that point, pour the warmed egg mixture into your cooking pot.